-Respiratory symptoms vary throughout menstrual cycleDecember 3rd, 2012 in Health /
+Respiratory symptoms vary throughout menstrual cycleDecember 3, 2012 in Medicine & Health / Health

 (HealthDay)—The frequency of respiratory symptoms, including wheeze, shortness of breath, and cough, varies throughout the menstrual cycle, according to a study published online Nov.
 29 in the American Journal of Respiratory and Critical Care Medicine.